dessalines/thumb-key/README.md

 Thumb-Key is a _privacy-conscious_ smart keyboard, made specifically for your thumbs.

-It features a 9-key grid layout, as many older phones had, and uses swipes for the less common letters.
+It features a **3x3 grid layout**, as many older phones had, and uses swipes for the less common letters.
 Initial testing shows that you can reach ~25 words per minute after a few days of use.

-Instead of relying on privacy-offending word and sentence prediction for accuracy, as do most popular smartphone keyboards like Gboard and Swiftkey, Thumb-Key uses larger keys with predictable positions, around a central hub key (the middle of the grid), to prevent your eyes from [hunting and pecking](https://www.keyboardingonline.com/hunting-and-pecking/) for letters.
+Instead of relying on privacy-offending word and sentence prediction for accuracy, as do most popular smartphone keyboards like Gboard and Swiftkey, Thumb-Key uses **large keys with predictable positions**, to prevent your eyes from [hunting and pecking](https://www.keyboardingonline.com/hunting-and-pecking/) for letters.

 As the key positions get ingrained into your muscle memory, eventually you'll be able to appromixate the fast speeds of [touch-typing](https://en.m.wikipedia.org/wiki/Touch_typing), your eyes never having to leave the text edit area.

 This project is a follow-up to the now dead (and closed-source) [MessageEase Keyboard](https://www.exideas.com/ME/), which is its main inspiration.